cloudaware/compliance-policies/ce/ca/azure/storage/trusted-azure-services-exceptions/description.md

 ### From Azure Portal

 1. Go to `Storage Accounts`.
-2. For each storage account, click on the `Networking` blade.
+2. For each storage account, under Security + networking, click `Networking`.
 3. Click on the `Firewalls and virtual networks` heading.
-4. Ensure that `Enabled from selected virtual networks and IP addresses` is selected.
-5. Ensure that `Allow Azure services on the trusted services list to access this storage account` is checked in `Exceptions`.
+4. Under `Exceptions`, ensure that `Allow Azure services on the trusted services list to access this storage account` is checked.

 ### From Azure CLI